nemmusu/domain-screenshoter/README.md

 - **Retry Mechanism with VPN Rotation**: If domains fail due to specific errors (e.g., timeouts), the script offers an option to retry only those domains with VPN rotation.
 - **Delay Between VPN Changes**: Allows specifying a delay (in seconds) before connecting to a new VPN after disconnecting the current one.
 - **Graceful Interrupt Handling**: Properly handles interruptions (e.g., Ctrl+C) during execution and input prompts, saving sessions and terminating VPN connections cleanly.
+- **Report generator**: You can generate an interactive HTML report of the screenshots saved in your output directory.
+This report allows you to browse, filter, and view screenshots interactively.

 ---